spencerlievens/prova/docs/design/admin.md

 Output 1: OP_RETURN
 ```

-Fund removals must consume all funds of the unspent transaction output they are spending, no issue outputs or fees are valid.
 The scriptSig authorizing the spend of a standard UTXO must be valid.
+To allow for deissuing less than the full value of a UTXO, it is valid to also include standard outputs sending change value.

 ## Indexing